hlrs-vis/covise/src/tools/Revit/OpenFOAM/README.md

 OpenFOAMInterface for Autodesk Revit
 =====================================================

-OpenFOAMInterface is an Addin for Autodesk Revit used for simulate the indoor airflow in OpenFOAM based on the designed HVAC system in the scene.
+OpenFOAMInterface is an Addin for Autodesk Revit used to simulate the indoor airflow in OpenFOAM based on the designed HVAC system in the scene.
 The plugin uses the BIM data stored in Revit to calculate the boundaries necessary for the simulation.

 License